solarsnake/coveralls-demo-ruby/README.md

 ![travis-new-build-100-percent.png](../media/media/travis-new-build-100-percent.png)

-[ADD EXPANDABLE SECTION ON BUILD OUTPUT DETAILS]
+[ADD EXPANDABLE SECTION ON TRAVIS BUILD OUTPUT DETAILS]

 Which in turn triggers a [new build at Coveralls](#):